JustineUgo/tezda_shop/README.md

 # Tezda Shop

-Tezda Shop is a mobile e-commerce application developed as part of an immersive commerce project on Web 3.0.
-This app allows users to browse and view product listings from a decentralized marketplace, with features such as user authentication, product details, and user-specific functionalities like marking products as favorites.
+Tezda Shop is a mobile e-commerce application which allows users to browse and view product listings from a decentralized marketplace, with features such as user authentication, product details, and user-specific functionalities like marking products as favorites.

 ## Table of Contents